What is Inducible Laryngeal Obstruction or ILO?

 Therapy prices:

-• Initial assessment and advice session (up to 60 minutes) £125
+• Initial assessment and advice session (up to 60 minutes) from £125

 • Some patients may have treatment funded by their health insurance.
-Tor Spence is a registered speech therapy provider for most of the UK’s health insurers.
+At VoiceFit we are registered speech therapy provider for most of the UK’s health insurers.
 Please confirm with your insurance provider if they will fund your speech therapy and ask them for an authorisation code before booking an appointment with VoiceFit.